lyrene123/QuotesApp-AndroidAssignment/README.md

 # Assignment 2 - Quote List Application with Firebase integration

-This Android application displays various quotes related to food.
+This Android application (QuotesPeterLyrene) displays various quotes related to food.

 Data is stored in an cloud-hosted NoSQL database (Firebase).
 The database stores quote information among five categories, with four quotes per category.